oemof/tespy/docs/tutorials_examples/tutorial_heat_pump.rst

 +++++

-Here again, using the saved results from previous calculations is always favorable, but with the manually adjusted starting values, the calculation should still converge.
+Here again, using the saved results from previous calculations is always favorable, but with manually adjusted starting values and the :code:`state` specifier, the calculation should still converge.
 If you want to use the previous part to initialise start the solver with

 .. code-block:: python